Ian Johnson (American football): Post-football career

 Johnson is an insurance agent through State Farm in Boise.

 In November 2010, Johnson joined Kituku and Associates in Boise as a motivational speaker and personal coach.
 Johnson speaks at schools, businesses, churches, and associations on turning dreams to reality, winning as a team, making the right choices, and overcoming challenges.

 Johnson joined Boise radio station KNFL "ESPN Boise 730/96.5" in February 2014.

 Personal life

-Following the Fiesta Bowl in 2007, during an interview with Chris Myers, Johnson proposed to his girlfriend Chrissy Popadics, Boise State's head cheerleader, on Fox Sports' postgame coverage.
+Following the 2007 Fiesta Bowl, during an interview with Chris Myers, Johnson proposed to his girlfriend Chrissy Popadics, Boise State's head cheerleader, on Fox Sports' postgame coverage.
 They married on July 28, 2007.
-According to Johnson, he received about 30 threatening letters, which he handed over to the FBI, from people who objected to his nationally televised marriage proposal at the end of the 2007 Fiesta Bowl.
+According to Johnson, he received about 30 threatening letters, which he handed over to the FBI, from people who objected to his nationally televised marriage proposal.
 Johnson, who is black, and Popadics, who is white, hired security for their wedding due to the threats.

 Johnson and his wife have one daughter, Johannah.

 Johnson crocheted during his spare time while at Boise State, giving beanies away to teammates after being prohibited from selling them by the NCAA.